OK friends, let’s get a few things straight before we even start what should be on your carry on packing list, so I can lay it out on the table…

 When I lived in Thailand, it was my base.
 I left my stuff in my apartment, and I packed a carry-on and jetted off for a couple of weeks.
 When I went on a road trip with my friend, I packed a carry on only… I can do it but it’s so rare that I fly back to a base nowadays, it’s not a viable option any longer.

-So while I don’t do carry on travel, it’s not to say I don’t know what carry on essentials to pack or even how to pack a carry-on.
+So while I don’t do carry on travel often, it’s not to say I don’t know what should on a carry on packing list.
 I certainly do, I’ve only been packing bags perpetually for like, seven something years now.
 I should enter in a bag packing contest!

-So here’s exactly what and how I pack for carry on travel and I hope it helps you travel better and more efficiently.
+So here’s exactly what I pack for carry on travel and I hope it helps you travel better and more efficiently.

 Don’t lose this!
 Click to pin it now.